 We also maintain collateral agreements with certain derivative counterparties.
 For bilateral derivatives, we review our collateral positions on a daily basis and exchange collateral with our counterparties in accordance with standard International Swaps and Derivatives Association documentation and other related agreements.
 Agreements with certain bilateral counterparties require both parties to maintain collateral in the event the fair values of derivative instruments exceed established exposure thresholds.
-We also clear eligible OTC derivatives with central clearinghouses through Future Commission Merchants ("FCMs") as part of the regulatory requirement.
-The use of the central clearinghouses and the FCMs reduces our bilateral counterparty credit exposures while it increases our credit exposures to central clearinghouses and FCMs.
-Our FCM agreements governing these derivative transactions include provisions that may require us to post more collateral or otherwise change terms in our agreements under certain circumstances.
-For centrally cleared derivatives, we are subject to initial margin posting and daily variation margin exchange with the central clearinghouses.
+For centrally cleared derivatives, we are subject to initial margin posting and daily variation margin settlement with the central clearinghouses.
 Acceptable types of collateral are typically in the form of cash or high quality liquid securities.